micutil/M5Burner_Mic/README.md

 M5Stack is an application that can basically do the same as M5Burner ([https://m5stack.com/download](https://m5stack.com/download)) that transfers the official firms or program to M5Stack.
 You can load and transfer firms and programs in the firmwares folder at the same level as the M5Burner_Mic application.

 ## Update
+v1.3.1

+- Bundled RoVoCoMo2 and RSTester
+- Fixed the prisets of Odroid-GO firmwares

 v1.3.0

 - Bundled several firmwares.
 (Odroid-GO firmware, UIFlow 1.3.2...)